 Traditionally a worry during cold winter month’s today’s frost resistant products are now hardy enough to fight off the worst of the UK’s chills allowing gardeners to plant their most prized offerings into terracotta products of near limitless size.

-Large pots can become weighty however and so would suit a more permanent setting.
-Alternatively why not team a group of smaller pots, perhaps of differing heights to create a delightful colourful cascade of growth that you can move around the garden and swap out and change around depending on the season?
+Large terracotta pots can become weighty however and so would suit a more permanent setting.
+Alternatively why not team a group of smaller terracotta pots, perhaps of differing heights to create a delightful colourful cascade of growth that you can move around the garden and swap out and change around depending on the season?
 Once rather staid and over-familiar, today’s terracotta comes in any number of surprising designs, from classic ‘plant pot’ inspired straight sided shapes through to pots more akin to sculpture and pottery.

 All are ideal for showing off your planting and – in the selection below – not too sizey or weighty to prevent you from moving your subject to the best spot to catch the light and heat or to provide shade and shelter as the seasons turn.